Simple business plan examples

 - Business opportunity

-- How you relate your business with this opportunity
+- How you relate your business to this opportunity

 - Competitive advantage